kevinbluer/bluer-notes-jekyll/quotes.md

 - "Of all the paths you take in life, make sure a few of them are dirt", John Muir
 - "Steel isn't strong, boy, flesh is stronger!", Thulsa Doom
 - "You know, it’s beautiful, and it’s hard, and you want to stop...", Lynne Cox
+- "Life is a series of natural and spontaneous changes.
+Don't resist them - that only creates sorrow.
+Let reality be reality.
+Let things flow naturally forward in whatever way they like.", Lao Tzu

 #### Business